suwonbae/Ne_calculator/README.md

 ### run.sh
 Runs the main program (Neq_mpi.f) on every single primitive path.
-User changes two variables, num_chains and num_procs corresponding to the total number of macromolecular chain and processors.
+User changes two variables, num_chains and num_procs corresponding to the total number of macromolecular chains and processors.

 ### Neq_mpi.f
 The main program that generates a fine mesh (3D grid) for every single primitive path and counts the number of grid points on which primitive path falls in order to not double count some segments.